 The first step of the development is to carry out a prototype software that can be used for pilot testing.
 However, when building your own TMS solution you should be aware of the key challenges that you may face during the development process.
 Some of them are:

-- Processes around the supply chain planning which are currently distributed among multiple peers can be optimized with a proper centralization via the dedicated platform.
+- The supply chain processes planning which are currently distributed among multiple peers can be optimized with a proper centralization via the dedicated platform for transportation planning.

-- The application has to be capable of calculating the best route for cargo sea and road shipping when provided initial parameters (the type of cargo, weight, width etc.).
+- The transportation management application development has to be capable of calculating the best route for cargo sea and road shipping when provided initial parameters (the type of cargo, weight, width etc.).
 It should also calculate routes based on the expected weather in order to optimize fuel consumption, time and costs.

 - Your project may also involve an algorithm that matches cargo with trucks, which is primarily used by carriers and freight forwarders.
 The platform should serve as a tool to manually place/accept offers and edit routes when changes occur.